LeapMaster/AnjularJS-Shopping-Cart/README.md

 ## Current Progress

-* Products can be searched and sorted Ascending/Descending, order can be reset with single button
+* Products can be searched and sorted Ascending/Descending, order can be reset
-* Live shopping cart appears with added products and their info, working button to remove each product from order
+* Live shopping cart appears with added products and their info, and each product can individually be removed
 * Java API is implemented, allowing for querying all products, insert, and delete
 * Admin page is built to facilitate easy product data management